StatNLP/otedama/README.md

 ## Learning rules

 ````
-java -jar bin/learner.jar <english treebank> <number of rules to be learned> <size of training subsets> <size of evaluation treebank> <maximum crossing score> <number of trials> <minimum matching features> <parallel threads> <output file>
+java -jar bin/learner.jar <english treebank> <number of iterations> <size of training subsets> <size of evaluation treebank> <maximum crossing score> <number of trials> <minimum matching features> <parallel threads> <output file> <test treebank> <maximum overall reduction> <minimum reduction factor> <window size> <use feature subsets (y/n)>, <logging (v[erbose]/q[uiet])>

 ````
 _Example_:
 `java -jar bin/learner.jar train.en-fr.trees 50 20 10000 -200 100 10 4 en-fr.rules`

 #### Recommended Parameter Ranges:

-* `<number of rules to be learned>`:[20-10000] Depends on target language and syntactic complexity of the corpus.
+* `<number of iterations>`:[20-10000] Depends on target language and syntactic complexity of the corpus, and on whether you used feature subsets or fuzzy matching.
 200 ist a good starting value for syntactically simple corpora.
 As one rule is learned per iteration, bigger rulesets require longer training times.
 * `<size of training subsets>`:[20-1000]  A new random subset of the specified size is chosen as a learning treebank for extracting rule candidates in each iteration.
 Bigger training subsets lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
 Should be at leat 2N, where N is the number of CPUs available for adequate load balancing.
 * `<size of evaluation treebank>`:[1000-size of corpus] A new random subset of the specified size is chosen as an evaluation treebank in each iteration.
 Bigger evaluation treebanks lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
+This feature is currently disabled.
 * `<maximum crossing score>`:[0.5-2]*((-1)*(<size of evaluation treebank>/100)) Minimum reduction in crossing score in evaluation treebank that each new rule must meet.
+This feature is currently disabled.
 * `<number of trials>`: Upper bound on number of iterations that will be run.
 Iterations which do not yield a rule candidate that fullfils <maximum crossing score> do not result in a new rule. learner.jar will terminate either after <number of rules to be learned> rules have been discovered or <number of trials> have been run (successfully or unsuccessfully).
-* `<minimum matching features>`:[1-10] 10 for exact matching, <10 for fuzzy matching.
+* `<minimum matching features>`:[1-12] 12 for exact matching, <12 for fuzzy matching.
 The given value is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.
 Small values yield very poor results.
+* `<test treebank>`: [file name or 'none'] Treebank file for tracking alignment monotonicity.
+This feature is currently not supported.
+* `<maximum overall reduction>`:[0-100] Bound on the effect on alignment monotonicity of the whole training corpus for candidate rules.
+* `<minimum reduction factor>`:[0-10] Variance constraint for rules: Must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
+* `<window size>:` Size of the sliding window during rule extraction.
+* `<use feature subsets>`: If 'y', subsets of the matching context are also extracted as feature sets for candidate rules.

 ## Reordering

 ````
-java -jar bin/reorder.jar <english treebank> <rule file> <english output treebank> <english surface output> <batch-size> <minimum matching features>
+java -jar bin/reorder.jar <english treebank> <rule file> <english output treebank> <english surface output> <batch-size> <minimum matching features> <number of parallel threads>
 ````

 _Example_:
-`java -jar bin/reorder.jar test.en.trees en-fr.rules test.en.trees.reordered test.en.reordered 1000 10`
+`java -jar bin/reorder.jar test.en.trees en-fr.rules test.en.trees.reordered test.en.reordered 1000 10 10`

 Greater batch sizes can lead to higher memory consumption.
 It is recommended to use the same value for <minimum matching features> as in the learning step, but feel free to experiment with other values.
 The value of <minimum matching features> is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.